1st East Bengal Regiment

-1st East Bengal Regiment or 1st Bengal also known by its nickname The Senior Tigers of Bangladesh Army.
+1st East Bengal Regiment also known by its nickname The Senior Tigers is a battalion of the Bangladesh Army.

 Background

-1st East Bengal Regiment, most commonly known as ‘Senior Tigers’ (as per the Nom De Plume or Pen Name) is the oldest battalion of the East Bengal Regiment (the first of the two infantry regiments in the Bangladeshi Army, the other being the Bangladesh Infantry Regiment).
+1st East Bengal Regiment is the oldest battalion of the East Bengal Regiment (the first of the two infantry regiments in the Bangladeshi Army, the other being the Bangladesh Infantry Regiment).
 The unit was raised in 1948 at Kurmitola in Dhaka in what was then East Pakistan from two Bengal Muslim Pioneer Corps (1256 and 1407) of British Indian Army Pioneer Corps of Bihar Regiments, the war raised auxiliary force created to support the war effort in engineering and infantry role.
 These two companies were mainly composed of Bengali Muslims who had fought bravely in the Burma sector during the Second World War and as such had been retained by the British Government with the mainstream of the British-Indian Army.
 These two companies immediately after the partition of India in August 1947 moved from Jalna the Indian Pioneer Corps Centre initially to Pelkhana then to Kurmitola (which is now Dhaka Cantonment).
-The first idealizer of the Senior Tigers was a Bengali Officer Major M A Goni.
-He raised and lifted the unit with his relentless effort and sacrifices with limited resources and through adverse situations.
-Senior Tigers is the only unit in Bangladesh Army that fought three wars - Indo Pak War of 1965, Liberation War of Bangladesh and the Gulf War.

-Unit Establishment
+Unit establishment

-The unit was established on 15 February 1948 under the command of Major Abdul Gani at Kurmitola Cantonment, Dhaka.
-The pioneer Commanding Officer was Lieutenant Colonel V J E Patterson and the Officer Commanding was Major Abdul Waheed Choudhury.
-The other raising officers were Major FP Jahan (2IC), Captain Abdul Jabbar (Adjutant) and Lieutenant Monk Kawaii (Quartermaster).
-The first Bengali to command the unit was Lt.
+The unit was established on 15 February 1948 when Ayub Khan was serving as the general officer commanding of the 14th Infantry Division, Dhaka.
+The pioneer commanding officer was Lieutenant Colonel V J E Patterson, whereas the first Bengali to command the unit was Lt.
 Col. M. A. G. Osmani.

 Indo-Pak War of 1965

-The 1st EBR was deployed under 106th Infantry Brigade, near the Bambawali-Ravi-Bedian Canal to protect Lahore, one of the major Pakistani cities.
+The 1st EBR was deployed near the Bambawali-Ravi-Bedian Canal to protect Lahore, one of the major Pakistani cities and fought in the Battle of Kasur.
 The unit was then under the command of Lt.
 Col. ATK Haque.
-The 1st EBR was as one of the decorated units, getting 2x Sitara-e-Jurat and 6x Tamgha-e-Jurat, alongwith other gallantry and non operational awards.
-The unit was considered as the "Defender of Lahore".
+It was a part of the 11th Infantry Division, under 106 Infantry Brigade.
+Under the command of Lt Col Haque, the unit showed immense bravery in the battlefield and earned many gallantry awards.
+The 1st EBR was considered one of the most decorated units of that time.

-Liberation War of Bangladesh in 1971
+1971 Liberation War

-Senior Tigers participated in a total of 63 engagements during the Liberation War of 1971 including Operation Navaron, Battle of Kamalpur, Battle of Basapur, Battle of Beramara, Operation Dholoi BOP, Operation Chargram, Battle of Kanaighat, etc.
+The unit was assigned at the Jessore Cantonment under 14th Infantry Division right before the 1971 War.
+Under the command of the then Captain Hafiz, the unit revolted against Pakistan Army.
+After the war began, three brigade sized formations were established and the unit was a part of the Z Force, which was being commanded by Ziaur Rahman.
+The unit fought in some of the major battles, including the Battle of Dhalai, Battle of Sylhet, Battle of Kamalpur and so on.
+The unit participated in other battles and operations at various places of the country.
+For the gallantry performance in the war, the unit won several gallantry awards, becoming one of the most decorated Bangladeshi units.